-- (1) Subject to the provisions of this Law, the Court may, upon an application made in the prescribed manner - (a) by a person domiciled in the British Islands; or - (b) jointly by 2 spouses at least one of whom is domiciled in the British Islands, make an order authorizing the applicant or, in the case of an application by 2 spouses, the applicants, to adopt the infant.20
+- (1) Subject to the provisions of this Law, the Court may, upon an application made in the prescribed manner - (a) by a person domiciled in the British Islands; or - (b) jointly by 2 spouses, or both partners of a civil partnership, at least one of whom is domiciled in the British Islands, make an order authorizing the applicant or, in the case of an application by 2 spouses, or both partners of a civil partnership, the applicants, to adopt the infant.

-(2) Where the application is for a Convention adoption order and complies with Article 3C of this Law the requirements of paragraph (1) of this Article in respect of domicile shall not apply.21

-- (3) An adoption order may be made authorizing the adoption of an infant by the mother or father of the infant, either alone or jointly with his or her spouse. - (4) An adoption order may be made in respect of an infant who has already been the subject of an adoption order made by a court of competent jurisdiction whether in Jersey or elsewhere; and in relation to an application for an adoption order in respect of such an infant, the adopter or adopters under the previous or last previous adoption order shall be deemed to be the parent or parents of the infant for all the purposes of this Law.22 - (5) 23
+- (2) Where the application is for a Convention adoption order and complies with Article 3C of this Law the requirements of paragraph (1) of this Article in respect of domicile shall not apply. - (3) An adoption order may be made authorizing the adoption of an infant by the mother or father of the infant, either alone or jointly with his or her spouse or civil partner. - (4) An adoption order may be made in respect of an infant who has already been the subject of an adoption order made by a court of competent jurisdiction whether in Jersey or elsewhere; and in relation to an application for an adoption order in respect of such an infant, the adopter or adopters under the previous or last previous adoption order shall be deemed to be the parent or parents of the infant for all the purposes of this Law. - (5)